France Rode: Early life

-France was born in Nožice, Slovenia on November 20, 1934 to farmers father Jože and mother Pepca, born Prešeren, as the oldest of four children.
+Rode was born in Nožice, Slovenia on November 20, 1934, to farmers father Jože and mother Pepca, born Prešeren, as the oldest of four children.
 His younger sister Agata and brothers Marko and Aleš completed the family.
-France started elementary school education in nearby Homec soon after the German occupation of Slovenia during the Second World War.
+Rode started elementary school education in nearby Homec soon after the German occupation of Slovenia during the Second World War.
 A few months into the first school year the local Partisans burned the school building and the children were prevented from attending formal schooling for the duration of the war.
-After the war, until the school in Homec was rebuilt, France’s class met in the local church rectory or in a Gasthouse in the mornings and reported for work at the school construction site in the afternoon.
-Due to an accelerated learning program, France completed the fourth grade in Homec in 1947 and in the fall of the same year began attending high school in Kamnik.
+After the war, until the school in Homec was rebuilt, Rode’s class met in the local church rectory or in a Gasthouse in the mornings and reported for work at the school construction site in the afternoon.
+Due to an accelerated learning program, Rode completed the fourth grade in Homec in 1947 and in the fall of the same year began attending high school in Kamnik.
 He skipped the fifth grade by studying and passing exams designed for the fifth grade during the summer months.

 Education and academic interests

 His academic interests at that time were in mathematics, physics and natural sciences.
-Whenever he had to study, France was excused from farm work.
+Whenever he had to study, Rode was excused from farm work.
 However, living on the farm allowed him no time for extracurricular activities for which he envied his schoolmates.
 Only occasionally he managed to join his peers after school.
-His fondest memories of such activities include participating in the staging of Hamlet, directed by Ciril Gostič, brother of operas singer Jože Gostič, France’s Godfather.
+His fondest memories of such activities include participating in the staging of Hamlet, directed by Ciril Gostič, brother of operas singer Jože Gostič, Rode’s godfather.
 His nostalgic memories also include skiing trips to Mala Planina and staying with his ski buddies in “Steletova koča.”

 Living on the farm did have some side benefits.
-France learned hard work habits and discovered his inventive drive.
+Rode learned hard work habits and discovered his inventive drive.
 In his uncle’s carpentry shop next door, he built his own toys and later tools that were otherwise too expensive to buy.
 He made the slide rule he used during all his academic years in Ljubljana.

-France planned to study mathematics at Ljubljana University, but altered his interest to electrical engineering after he visited the University’s electrical engineering laboratories.
+Rode planned to study mathematics at Ljubljana University, but altered his interest to electrical engineering after he visited the University’s electrical engineering laboratories.
 He never regretted this switch.
 He felt that in this field he would be able to combine his interest in mathematics with some hands-on work.